MainulDip/AndroidDevStudy/Networking-Android.md

 ### HTTP requests:
 - multiple parameters are in a GET request are separated by "&"
-- POST request need to send "Content-Type"
+- POST request need to send "Content-Type".
 ### HTTP responses:
 * status:
     - 100 to 199: